blackberryhalo/Smart-Realtor/README.md

 ## Prerequisite: MySQL, Visual studio redistributable, composer

-For Windows, please refer this to install WSL and Docker Desktop: https://laravel.com/docs/10.x#getting-started-on-windows
+For Windows, please refer this to install WSL and Docker Desktop additionally: https://laravel.com/docs/10.x#getting-started-on-windows

 ## After clone or download this project, please follow the instructions